 Car Insurance Rates

 As you can imagine, a driver that has been convicted of DWI is a big liability for a car insurance company.
 Upon conviction for a DWI, the conviction will appear on your driving record and you can expect your car insurance rates to rise, often dramatically, for several years.
 On average, you can expect your car insurance rates to go up anywhere from 13% to 40%, depending on several factors, like your age and your driving history.
+This can impact the financial costs of a DWI charge greatly.

 The professional consequences of a DWI are much more difficult to assign a dollar figure to.
 A DWI conviction could mean the end of your driving career if you are a pilot or a CDL holder.
 However, many self-employed individuals will not be professionally affected by a DWI.
 Most people fall in between these two categories and could be affected by a DWI conviction professionally by making it harder to get a job or professional license.

 Attorney Jose Ceja has helped hundreds of Texans successfully keep a DWI off their record in the Greater Houston area.
-Jose Ceja understands the intricacies of defending a DWI and can advise you on the potential consequences of a DWI.
+Jose Ceja understands the intricacies of defending a DWI and can advise you on the potential financial costs of a DWI.
 Call Ceja Law Firm today to schedule a free consultation.